lalosam/pot_hadoop/README.md

     1. Threads number to send messages in parallel (AKKA actors).
     2. Number of messages sended by thread.
-    3. Action: *produce* to send messages.
+    3. Action: "produce" to send messages.
     4. Kafka broker list.

 With this parameters you will send 7,000 (10 threads * 700 messages each one) total messages.